 Physically remove any visible pests.
 For mealybugs and scale, either use a cotton ball dipped in alcohol or a tweezers.
 For aphids and spider mites, use a hose or your shower to produce a strong stream to wash the bugs away.

-After removing as many pests as possible, follow up with a dose of insecticidal soap, like this spray formula.
+After removing as many pests as possible, follow up with a dose of insecticidal soap.
 Keep a close eye on your monstera for several days after treatment to ensure the pests don’t make a comeback.

 If they do, repeat the process of removing the bugs and applying the insecticidal soap.